JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-menu-bar.md

 * `Item` – a clickable menu item
 * `CheckboxItem` – an item with a checkbox
 * `RadioButtonItem` – an item with a radio button
-* `Separator` – a horizontal line that groups items
+* `Separator` – a horizontal line that separates groups of items

 Items and menus accept a `mnemonic` parameter, a character that opens the menu or triggers the item when pressed together with <shortcut>Alt</shortcut>.
 If the character occurs in the text, its first occurrence is underlined.